Our Verdict

 The improvements start with the use of PU-coated leather and suede in the upper instead of Columbia Newton Ridge Pluse’s plain leather, which makes the new boot more durable and flexible.

-Also, the seam-sealed construction and waterproof membrane now offer even better protection against wet conditions, and the new Newton Ridge boot features enhanced arch support and superior cushioning, offering exceptional stability during strenuous hikes.
+Also, the seam-sealed construction and waterproof membrane now offer even better protection against wet conditions, and the new Newton Ridge boot features enhanced arch and ankle support and superior cushioning, offering exceptional stability during strenuous hikes.

 The lightweight design and grippy Omni-Grip™ outsole ensure a secure footing on rough and slippery terrains, allowing hikers to explore with ease.